Hong Kong Teenager Shot by Police to Face Charges

-The Hong Kong teenager shot by police during anti-government protests on Tuesday is to be charged with rioting and assaulting police, local government-funded broadcaster RTHK reports.
-The news is sure to inflame tensions in the enclave, which is still recovering from its worst day of violence in over 50 years.
+The Hong Kong teenager shot by police during anti-government protests on Tuesday is to be charged with rioting and assaulting police.

+The news is sure to inflame tensions in the enclave, which is still recovering from its worst day of violence in over 50 years, and comes amid reports that the government intends to invoke emergency regulations to make the wearing of face masks at demonstrations illegal.

 Tsang Chi-kin, 18, is scheduled to appear in Sha Tin court on Thursday afternoon, a court official told TIME.
 It was not immediately clear if Tsang, who is recovering in hospital, would be appearing in person or via video link, or be represented by counsel.

+A 65-year-old local resident named Chan, who was outside the court, said: “I feel so sorry for them.
+They shouldn’t have to face this.
+I have kids myself, they don’t participate in protest so thankfully I don’t need to worry about them.
+But all of them inside, they are my kids too.”

+As he prepared to enter the courtroom, a supporter named Jeffrey, 28, told TIME that the imposition of emergency regulations “is not going to scare us.
+We will find a way, and our protests will continue.
+We refuse to be intimidated by our authoritarian government.”

-By lunchtime Thursday, hundreds of students began marching through the campus of the Chinese University in support of Tsang, who miraculously survived a police bullet at close range during a street battle on Oct.
+At the nearby campus of Chinese University, hundreds of students rallied in support of Tsang, who miraculously survived a police bullet at close range during a street battle on Oct.
 1.

 Students chanted the slogan of Hong Kong’s democratic rebellion—“Liberate Hong Kong, revolution of our time!”—and carried posters accusing police of attempted murder.
 Others called for a student strike.